 - September 1 Applications accepted for the upcoming academic year. - November 15 Application deadline for the Early Decision Program. - February 1 Application deadline for Kennedy Scholar consideration. - March 1 Priority deadline to receive a decision by May 1 and to receive maximum consideration for merit-based scholarships.
-Also, deadline for international applicants. - May 15 Final application deadline for: first-time applicants, reapplicants, and IU McKinney LLM transfer applicants.
+Also, deadline for international applicants. - April 1 Application opens for transfer applicants. - May 15 Final application deadline for: first-time applicants, reapplicants, and IU McKinney LLM transfer applicants.
 Incomplete files submitted by the deadline must become complete by June 1. - June 1 Final application deadline for transfer applicants (non-LLM).
+Incomplete files submitted by the deadline must become complete by June 15.

 J.D.
-Admissions Rrequirements
+Admissions Requirements